bhirbec/fireboot/README.md

 $ firebase login
 ```

-We've already initialize the directory with `firebase init` command so we can
+We've already initialized the directory with `firebase init` command so we can
 just set the active project:

 ```